Clearout/clearout.github.io/blacktemple.md

 ![Illidan Stormrage Phase 2](/images/illidanstormragep2.png)

 - Pop lust
-- Fire res tanks tank each fire elemental
+- Paladin and druid with fire resistance gear tank each elemental
 - Face elementals away from raid
-- Move out of fire, but don't move flame too far away from the warglaive.
+- Move out of fire, but don't move elemental too far away from the warglaive.
 Kite boss around flames if you have to.
-- Melee don't stand in fire, step out even if you can't hit boss
+- Melee don't stand in fire, step out even if you can't hit elementals
 - Healers focus heal player targeted by Dark Barrage, will deal 3000 damage every second for 10 seconds
 - Range spread with your group into several clumps
 - Move with your group if there is any eye beam fire on ground

 ### Phase 3

-- Almost same as phase 1
+- Does everything he does in phase 1
 - Move out from raid if you get Agonizing Flames

 ### Phase 4